 It is worth noting that Andy Goldsworthy is a naturalist, and he did not cut down any trees for his projects in the area.
 The wood was obtained from projects across Presidio that required removals of trees, such as Doyle Drive reconstruction, habitat restoration, and environmental remediation.

 The press release from the Trust on the park reads:

 The historic Presidio forest is the park’s most dramatic natural feature and is the most vivid example of how people shaped the park’s landscape… ”Wood Line’ is not as ephemeral as some of Goldsworthy’s other works, but the sculpture is not conceived as a permanent addition to the Presidio landscape.
-Like many of artist’s site-specific works, the materials will decompose and return to the earth over time.
+Like many of the artist’s site-specific works, the materials will decompose and return to the earth over time.

 What is next?